Plus-Size Swirl: Lil Wayne Allegedly Engaged To Aussie Curve Model La’Tecia Thomas

 Lil Wayne has always been one to stay out the spotlight and let the music talk for itself.

 Since the release of his long-awaited project Tha Carter 5, the most we’ve seen from Weezy is last minute performance cancellations and dope content to promote his liquor brand, Bambu.
 As far as Wayne’s love life goes, we NEVER hear directly from him about his current boo.
-Occasionally, the women themselves will start to drop so many hits that social media just has to say, “We get it sis, you’re with Wayne.”
+Occasionally, the women themselves will start to drop so many hints that social media just has to say, “We get it sis, you’re with Wayne.”

 While his last fiancé Dhea Sodano kept a very low profile and rarely was seen anywhere, the woman he’s rumored to be with now is quite the opposite.
 Rumors are going wild that Wayne is allegedly engaged to a new lady: none other than Aussie plus-size model La’Tecia Thomas, who is thicker than a Snicker with curves in all the right places.